momiji/js-admission-controller/README.md

 ### Global variables

-It is best to prevent use of global variables oto keep values across calls.
+It is best to prevent use of global variables to keep values across calls.
 Use the `state` object for this.

+### Known issues and solutions

+There are some known issues at this time:
+- array: push() is not working.
+  <br>Solution is to copy array into another variable, push new item(s) onto it, then copy back the variable.
+  <br>Example: `var a = obj.a; a.push(1); obj.a = a;`

 ## Javascript methods to implement